reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 We can define **targeting rules** to define which variation a feature flag will show to its user.
 By default, a targeting rule for a feature flag is deactivated.
 The simplest targeting rule is *“show variation X for all users”*.
 A more complex targeting rule is *“show variation A for all users with attribute X, variation B for all users with attribute Y, and variation C for all other users”*.

 We can use the LaunchDarkly SDK in our code to access the feature flag variations.
-It provides a persistent connection to [LaunchDarkly's streaming infrastructure](https://launchdarkly.com/how-it-works/) to receive server-sent-events(SSE) whenever there is any change or update in feature flag.
+It provides a persistent connection to [LaunchDarkly's streaming infrastructure](https://launchdarkly.com/how-it-works/) to receive server-sent-events (SSE) whenever there is a change in a feature flag.
 If the connection fails for some reason, it falls back to default values.

 ## Initial Setup in Node.js